vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 In this section I identify what data is missing in the dataset:

 - We'll see that features related to fog or wind, have over 50% of the data missing in both the train and test set, and due to this, I don't use these features in my final solution.

 - We'll also see that there is missing data in energy star rating and year built, which I deal with in the next section of this blog.

+In this section, I impute the missing data in the `energy_star_rating` and `year_built` features:
+- I use Ridge regression to impute the missing values, as I found this gave me the best results in terms of optimizing the final score of my solution.

+- I also tried using XGBoost and LightGBM models to impute, but these did not do as well.
+- First, I create a sklearn `ColumnTransformer` which one hot encodes the categorical features I used for imputation, as well as removes features that I do not use for imputation.

+- Then, I use sklearn's `IterativeImputer` to impute the missing data.

+- Note that I have abstracted the actual code away into functions, which are included in Section 2 of the notebook.